 Tokyo Ghoul:re has some amazing art.
 The usage of dark tones to paint the gruesome dark atmosphere is outstanding, illustrating well a world abstant of light both figuratively and literally.
 It as some nice illustration panels and cover pages that showcase well the author full drawing capabilities.

 So why give such a relatively low score you may ask?
 Well starting with the most prevalent reason it as to do with the action.
 The way the action and movement, wich is usually depicted in a very rough manner and with a good amount of heavy dark lining.
 Now like i said previously this may fit well with the the series, but in contrast it makes most action scenes difficult to interpret the sequence of events and what is happening.
 Is not a light read to the likes of lets say Yusuke Murata or Takehiko Inoue wich art manage to not only make their action scenes easy to follow but also captivating to look at.
 With re you will end up re-reading most of the chapters over and over again just in hope to understand what is happening in the panels.

 The other reason for giving it a five, is when it comes to the character design department.
-Some of the characters have some distinct features that makes them stand out like Urie signals close to his right eye or Nobu big lips.
-But more often than not you will ending confuding some characters (normaly the females) with another one since the way their facial features are drawn out is not that distinct whatsoever.
+Some of the characters have some distinct features that makes them stand out like Urie signals close to his left eye or Nobu big lips.
+But more often than not you will end up confuding some characters (normaly the females) with another one since the way their facial features are drawn out is not that distinct whatsoever.

 Is Ishida Sui a talented artist?
 Definitely, but that much isn't shown in full view when it comes the full ledge of this manga and that is a big shame.

 **Symbolism & Presentation**

 Since this is something very prevalent and referred by many like indispensable features that are prevalent in the story, i decided to create this additional segment for the review.